How can I get my rateable value reduced?

 The rateable value is assessed by the Valuation Office Agency (VOA).
 You should contact the VOA if you wish to appeal however, please note, that your rates still need to be paid in accordance with the bill while any appeal is being pursued.

-The Valuation Office Agency will normally re-value all business properties every five years.
+The Valuation Office Agency will normally re-value all business properties every three years.
 They do this to ensure that individual rateable values reflect the changes that have taken place in the property market since the last revaluation.
-From April 2017, all business rates bills have a new rateable value.
-These were assessed in relation to April 2015 values.
+From April 2023, all business rates bills have a new rateable value.
+These were assessed in relation to April 2017 values.
 A summary which explains how the valuation has been worked out is available from the Valuation Office Agency.

 Check, Challenge, Appeal

 There is a new business rates appeal process in England from 1 April 2017 known as check, challenge, appeal.
 The Valuation Office Agency (VOA) deals with checks and challenges, while the independent Valuation Tribunal for England handles appeals.

 The council are aware that some businesses have had problems where they have employed a rating surveyor or adviser.
 The Department of Communities and Local Government have offered the following advice.